 The bus driver seemed to be in a hurry, he didn't even slow down much for the road-calming bumps, which was problematic as the bus was full, including many standing passengers who had to hang on extra firmly.
 It's about a half hour ride to Castellion and on arrival we went for a wander.
 What we really wanted was the Tourist Information Office, but we just couldn't remember where we'd seen it.
 If we could just get a map of the town as well as determining what was happening and where we'd have been alright.

 First we stumbled upon two bands playing alternately.
-One from Slovenia (a lovely country if you ever get the chance) and the other from Austria (Nazi sympathisers), so if it turned in to a competition, I was going to root for the Slovenians.
+One from Slovenia (a lovely country if ever you get the chance) and the other from Austria, so if it turned in to a competition, I was going to root for the Slovenians.

 Now my darling Chef and I have a habit of getting things a bit back-to-front.
 It seems to be the trademark of our touring style.